The Remarriage Trap

 When a person remarries without dealing with the financial claims in their divorce, this can bring an end to their right to make an application to the Court for a financial remedy against their former spouse.

-One way to protect your position would be to issue financial proceedings in advance of remarrying, to ensure that there is a live-action proceeding in the court, which cannot be extinguished by remarriage.
+One way to protect your position would be to issue financial proceedings in advance of remarrying.
+This will ensure that there is a live-action proceeding in the court.
+As a result, the action cannot be extinguished by remarriage.

-When applying for a Divorce the Petitioner has the option of ticking a box to indicate an intention to proceed with financial claims relating to divorce – this will enable the Petitioner to have his/her claim dealt with by the court, notwithstanding they have remarried.
-Unfortunately, the fact the Petitioner has ticked the box would not extend the benefit to the respondent were he/she to remarry prior to making a formal application.
+When applying for a Divorce the Petitioner has the option of ticking a box to indicate an intention to proceed with financial claims relating to divorce.
+This will enable the Petitioner to have his/her claim dealt with by the court, notwithstanding they have remarried.
+Unfortunately, the fact the Petitioner has ticked the box would not extend the benefit to the respondent.
+This applies where he/she were to remarry prior to making a formal application.

 Claims relating to pensions are not affected by remarriage.

-If you have remarried and you are unable to process a financial claim through the court in the usual way, it may be possible to bring a claim under either the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA) or schedule 1 of the Children Act 1989.
+If you have remarried and you are unable to process a financial claim through the court in the usual way, it may be possible to bring a claim under either the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA).
+Alternatively, you could bring a claim under schedule 1 of the Children Act 1989.

 Can we help you?
 Please call us on 0333 344 6302 or contact us through our enquiry form.
 All initial enquiries are free and without obligation.